nitrado/terraform-provider-ec/docs/data-sources/armada_site_v1.md

 Optional:

 - `annotations` (Map of String) An unstructured map of keys and values stored on an object.
+- `environment` (String) The name of the environment the object belongs to.
 - `labels` (Map of String) A map of keys and values that can be used to organize and categorize objects.
 - `name` (String) The unique object name within its scope.